civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Brief Changelog:
 2007-05-19 (revision 735)
-Fixed:    MaxCityWonders, it now works as intended
+Fixed:    MaxCityWonders, it now works as intended                               # No, you haven't fixed it.
-Fixed:    MaxCityBuildings, it now works as intended
+Fixed:    MaxCityBuildings, it now works as intended                             # No, you haven't fixed it.
 Disabled: Sectarian happiness functionality has been removed
-Fixed:    Unit Upgrading now updates the unit's attributes
+Fixed:    Unit Upgrading now updates the unit's attributes                       # No, it doesn't update the unit's attributes, it updates something else.

-2007-05-16 (revision 732)
+2007-05-16 (revision 732)                                                                           # That are a lot of spaces here
 Disabled: MaxCityWonders because it caused crash
 Disabled: MaxCityBuildings because it caused crash
-Changed:  NeedsFeatToBuild now only sees if player has feat not all players
+Changed:  NeedsFeatToBuild now only sees if player has feat not all players          # That belongs into the database part
-Added:    NeedsAnyPlayerFeatToBuild to allow construction regardless which
+Added:    NeedsAnyPlayerFeatToBuild to allow construction regardless which           # That belongs into the database part
           player achieved feat
-Added:    ProhibtSlavers this wonder flag prevents addition slavers
+Added:    ProhibtSlavers this wonder flag prevents addition slavers                  # What does this mean?
 Added:    New Options
 - Rules Screen
    No AI City Limit     Government City Limit happiness effect for AI can
                         be toggled on/off
    No City Limit        Government City Limit happiness effect can be
                         toggled on/off
+                                                                                     # That's a lot of space here

 2007-05-01  (revision 726)
-Fixed:    Barbarian player cannot declare war from diplomanager
+Fixed:    Barbarian player cannot declare war from diplomanager                       # Of course you mean human Barbarian players. ;)
-Changed:  Alex Scenario - now uses improved AI strategies
+Changed:  Alex Scenario - now uses improved AI strategies                             # Alex Scenario is still not part of the sentence.
-Fixed:    Alex scenario - building tileimps now have sound
+Fixed:    Alex scenario - building tileimps now have sound                            # Alex Scenario is still not part of the sentence.
-Fixed:    Samurai Scenario - Scenario shold now be playable
+Fixed:    Samurai Scenario - Scenario shold now be playable                           # Samurai Scenario is still not part of the sentence.
+And what means shold?
+                                                                                      # That's a lot of space here
 Fixed:    Search error showing hidden entry in the Great Library                      # What about active voice and a whole sentence?
-Fixed:    Error reading the incorrect entry in the Great Library                      # Be a little bit more specific.
+Fixed:    Error reading the incorrect entry in the Great Library                      # Be a little bit more specific. # cap601 told you what it is.
-Fixed:    Bug causing two workers to be subtracted from a city when
+Fixed:    Bug causing two workers to be subtracted from a city when                   # Have you really to talk about a bug and not about the matter.
           settler built
 Added:    Ruins Tileimp to be used with profile option of razed cities
-          leaving a ruin on the map
+          leaving a ruin on the map  # So many spaces here
-Added:    New ConstDB Properties
+Added:    New ConstDB Properties                                                      # That's actually a database and belongs to the other database stuff
 - ConstDB
-  MAX_CITY_WONDERS      modders can specify the number of wonders a city can
+  MAX_CITY_WONDERS      modders can specify the number of wonders a city can          # Even putting this on the same indent level like a database doens't turn this into a database.
-                        build
-  MAX_CITY_BUILDINGS    modders can specify how many buildings a city may build
+                        build    # So many spaces here MAX_CITY_BUILDINGS    modders can specify how many buildings a city may build       # Even putting this on the same indent level like a database doens't turn this into a database.
 Added:    New Database Flags
 - WonderDB
-BuildingEffectEverywhere same as BuildingEverywhere but flag is more
+BuildingEffectEverywhere same as BuildingEverywhere but flag is more                  # So it is a plain simple copy of it?
+It's even not a synonym for the same flag.
+For some reason I added that aka (as known as) keyword to *.cdb files.
                         explanatory      # This does not have the same effect. - Its a copy of it.
 ActualBuildingEverywhere is the other one
 - TerrainImprovementDB
-   RiverOnly            TerrainImprovement can only be built on a river
+   RiverOnly            TerrainImprovement can only be built on a river                          # That are a lot of spaces here.
    IsUrban              TerrainImprovement is considered urban                                   # Probably this works to if I declare an area in the middle of no-where to an urban area. :D Or do you mean can only be built with an urban area nearby? - Just an identifier to be used with NextToCity
+   IsIrrigation         TerrainImprovement is considered irrigation                              # We have really consider this as irrigation or is it an irrigation or does it provide irrigation?
-   IsIrrigation         TerrainImprovement is considered irrigation NeedsIrrigation      TerrainImprovement must be build one square from
+   NeedsIrrigation      TerrainImprovement must be build one square from
-                        IsIrrigation TerrainImprovements or a river NextToCity           TerrainImprovement must be built 1 square next to city IsWonder             TerrainImprovement is a wonder and can only be built if a player has a wonder
-   IsWonder             TerrainImprovement can only be built once
+                        IsIrrigation TerrainImprovements or a river NextToCity           TerrainImprovement must be built 1 square next to city IsWonder             TerrainImprovement is a wonder and can only be built if                  # No a wonder is something else a player has a wonder                                                    # Yeah that's a wonder IsWonder             TerrainImprovement can only be built once                                # And that is another flag, But with the same name than the previous one?
-   IsWonder             TerrainImprovement must be built in a square owned by
+   IsWonder             TerrainImprovement must be built in a square owned by                    # If you have multiple multiple assertions of the same thing you may refer to it with a personal pronoun.
+In this case it would be it.
-                        the city that built the tileimp
+                        the city that built the tileimp          # So many spaces here
 Added:    New Options
 - Rules Screen
    AImilitia            Empty AI cities generate a cheap unit at the